Seven Legendary Formula One Drivers

 In 1950, at the first Formula One World Drivers’ Championship, it was Team Alfa Romeo’s Nino Farina who became the first F1 champion.
-In the 64 years since, there are a total of 32 F1 champions.
-Of course, several of which have won multiple championships, with Michael Schumacher and Juan Manuel Fangio being the most successful drivers in F1 history, winning seven and five championships respectively.
+In the 68 years since, there have been a total of 33 F1 champions.
+Of course, several of which have won multiple championships, with Michael Schumacher being the most successful driver in F1 history, winning seven championships during his career.

 Sir John Young Stewart, nicknamed The Flying Scot, was known for his exceptional driving skills in the dry and wet.
 The year after his dominant win in F3, he signed with BRM alongside Graham Hill.
 But it wasn’t until he signed with Marta in 1968 that his F1 career started to blossom.
 In the same year, Stewart was forced to miss two races due to an F2 injury, causing him to lose the 1968 F1 World Drivers’ title to Hill.
 He then went on to win the WDC next year, and two more in the in 1971 and 1973 with Tyrrell.

 Without a doubt, Jim Clark is one of the most badass F1 drivers ever.
 He was a handsome and talented man admired by millions of fans and drivers all over the world.
 With only 72 starts, he managed to achieve 25 victories and 33 pole positions.
 Clark was the most dominant driver in his era.
 His most memorable performance is the Italian Grand Prix in 1967, where he lost a lap after a tire punctured while he was leading the race.
 After rejoining sixteenth, he eventually caught up and took the lead again in the last lap, but finished third after his car ran out of fuel.
 Like Senna, Clark’s life tragically ended at the peak of his brilliant racing career.

 4) Alain Prost